 We would like to caution you, at this point, that one of the biggest things to research with a major building project in your yard is compliance to codes, HOA rules, permits and identifying buried utility lines by calling 811.

 The addition of a deck to your home is a great way to expand your living area at a modest cost per square foot.
 Let’s look at a building cost comparison to help you decide whether to move forward with a deck project or not.
-The “Cost vs. Value Report” from “Remodeling” magazine says that the national average cost to have a basic, all pressure-treated wood deck professionally built is $31 per square foot.
-If you compare that to the national average cost for a two-story addition to your home of about $210 per square foot, adding an outdoor living space becomes very attractive.
+The “Cost vs. Value Report” from “Remodeling” magazine says that the national average cost to have a basic, 320 square foot, all pressure-treated wood deck professionally built is $45 per square foot.
+If you compare that to the national average cost for a 200 square foot midrange kitchen remodel at $342 per square foot, adding an outdoor living space becomes very attractive.

 Another factor that helps you to determine whether to do the deck yourself is its size.
 Smaller decks cut down not only on the amount of decking you’ll use, but also the number of posts, piers, joists, screws, and metal connectors that you will need to put in the right places.
 They also take less time to build, which will be a factor in determining which course is right for you to follow.

 A square or rectangle deck is straightforward.
 But, when you start adding curves, multiple levels, and herringbone decking patterns, you can tack on another 30% to 50% onto your costs, not counting the time and energy you would have to put into figuring out how to get the more complex design accomplished if you decided to do it yourself.

 While a competent DIYer is likely to cut that $45-per-square-foot cost in half, there is always the tradeoff in time — if you’re not building decks for a living, you are likely to take three times longer to build your deck than a pro would take.